 The vendor and Superintendent/Board President or designee sign all contracts and all copies of the contract are sent to the applicable department.
 The Procurement Department serves as the repository for all original signed vendor contracts.
-All vendor contracts, (consultant, services, leasing, maintenance, and construction) are kept on file in the Procurement Department.
+All vendor contracts, (consultant, services, leasing, maintenance, and construction) are kept on the E-procurement Bonfire repository in the Procurement Department.
 All requests for the use of vendors (greater than \$5,000) must comply with the competitive bid process (with the exception of those identified previously identified in the authorized exclusions category).

-The district has made a concerted effort to align contracts with its fiscal year: July to JuneThe process for submitting a contractual agreement for consultative and/or technical services (after Board approval) is detailed below:
+The district has made a concerted effort to align contracts with its fiscal year: July to June the process for submitting a contractual agreement for consultative and/or technical services (after Board approval) is detailed below:

-- 1. Complete a contractual agreement form - 2.
-Submit contractual agreement to Procurement Department for review - 3.
-Procurement Department will facilitate legal review (if necessary) - 4.
-Procurement Department will obtain signatures from CFO/Superintendent/Board
+- 1. Complete a contractual agreement form. - 2.
+Obtain the vendor's signature. - 3.
+Submit contractual agreement to Procurement Department for review. - 4.
+Procurement Department will facilitate legal review (if necessary) - 5.
+Procurement Department will obtain signatures from CFO/Superintendent/Board President - 6.
+Procurement Department distributes signed copies of contract - 7.

-President

-- 5. Procurement Department distributes signed copies of contract - 6.
 Generates and send the purchase order